Realization of fermionic Laughlin state on a quantum processor

 The state preparation circuit $\ket{\psi(\{\beta_j\})}_{\text{eff}}$, shown in Fig. \ref{fig:circuit_schematic}, is given by the following unitaries

 where $\beta_{km}$ are variational parameters.
 The sum of indices are implicitly bound by the system size.

-The construction and optimization of $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ is guided by two fundamental physical principles.
-Firstly, by exploiting the translational invariance in our system (Eq. \ref{eqn:LaughlinExactGSHam}), the variational parameters $\beta_{km}$ can be generalized throughout the lattice and do not depend on index $j$.
-We therefore reduce the ansatz to only 5 parameters.
-This physics-based dimensionality reduction of parameter space not only simplifies the variational optimization but also ensures that the number of parameters remains constant as the system size grows — a key requirement for scalability.
+The construction and optimization of $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ is guided by two fundamental principles.
+Firstly, we generalize the variational parameters $\beta_{km}$ throughout the lattice, due to the similarity in mathematical structures at different $j$ [Eq.~\eqref{eqn:LaughlinExactGSHam}].
+In practice, this means that all gates within the same unitary $\hat U_{km}$ share the same parameter $\beta_{km}$, yielding a constrained HVA \cite{wecker_progress_2015, park_hamiltonian_2024} with one variational parameter per physical generator $\hat U_{km}$ rather than one per microscopic term.
+As a result, each HVA repetition uses five independent parameters, independent of the system size.
+This dimensionality reduction of parameter space not only simplifies the variational optimization but also ensures the total number of parameters grows only through the number of HVA repetitions $p$, i.e., $N_\mathrm{param} \sim \mathcal{O}(p) \propto N_e$ (see Supplementary Information for explicit circuit gate and depth).
 Secondly, the squeezing rule in FQH \cite{bernevig_model_2008} requires $\hat{U}_{21}$ as the first layer of the circuit which only contains terms with $j = 3n, n\in \mathbb{Z}$.

-The resource requirements for implementing our state preparation circuit are summarized in Table \ref{table:gate_counts}, where the qubit and CNOT gate counts scale linearly with the system size.
-We use the Jordan-Wigner transformation \cite{jordan_uber_1928} to map our fermionic $H_{\text{eff}}$ to qubits and employ first-order Suzuki-Trotter method to implement all the unitaries $\hat{U}_{km}$ with optimized Pauli terms reordering (see Methods).